 Rick is an elected Fellow of the American Association for the Advancement of Science (AAAS).
 The International Astronomical Union (IAU) — which he served as President of Commission C2, Communicating Astronomy with the Public, from August 2018 to August 2021 — named asteroid 9983 Rickfienberg in his honor.
 He is co-creator of the Galileoscope educational telescope kit, a Cornerstone Project of the International Year of Astronomy 2009 and the International Year of Light 2015, and co-author of "Build a Sun Funnel," which describes how to make a solar-observing aid for use in public outreach (available as a PDF).
 In 2018 NASA awarded him its Exceptional Public Achievement Medal “for exceptional service to the nation in [his] tireless efforts for the public’s safe solar viewing of the 2017 total solar eclipse.”

 At the Stellafane convention and star party in 2019, the North East Region of the Astronomical League (NERAL), celebrating Rick’s role in the AAS’s acquisition of Sky & Telescope after the magazine’s previous owner declared bankruptcy, gave him the Walter Scott Houston Award for his “many years enlightening [amateur astronomers] and educating the public.”
 Rick is again writing regularly for the magazine as Senior Contributing Editor.
 Though he’s no longer working for the AAS, he is continuing to serve the Society in a volunteer capacity as Senior Advisor to the Executive Officer and Program Manager of the AAS Solar Eclipse Task Force, which will help prepare North America for the 14 October 2023 annular eclipse and the 8 April 2024 total eclipse.

 Trained as a professional astronomer, Rick nevertheless remains an amateur at heart, observing the sky and taking astrophotos from his private observatory in central New Hampshire.
 An inveterate traveler and eclipse-chaser, Rick has visited all seven continents and the North and South Poles.
-He and Susan — who retired in 2019 from a career in senior health and housing — are the parents of three grown sons and have two young grandchildren.
+He and Susan — who retired in 2019 from a career in senior health and housing — are the parents of three grown sons and have three young grandchildren.

 Photo at top of page by Phil McCarten, CorporateEventImages © 2019 AAS